-FIGURE 45.
+FIGURE 46.
 FURROW (GRAVITY) IRRIGATION SYSTEM

-FIGURE 46.
+FIGURE 47.
 ELECTRIC PUMPING STATION OF DRIP IRRIGATION IN THE VEGETABLE PRODUCTION SYSTEM, INCOMATI RIVER, MOAMBA DISTRICT, MAPUTO PROVINCE.

-FIGURE 47.
+FIGURE 48.
 WATER PUMPING STATION OF MOAMBA BLOCK I

-- This region's dominant irrigation method is gravity (furrows and flooded basin) and manual (watering cans).
-There were a reported 8,330 ha irrigated by sprinklers, 2,800 ha of peatlands (water table management), and 115 ha with drip irrigation.
+(water table management), and 115 ha with drip irrigation.
 The water sources for irrigation are rivers, lagoons, water retention basins, and reservoirs.
-The water is pumped by diesel or electric pumps. - A lack of farmers (mainly in the private and farmer associations) is the most constraining and challenging issue to be improved for higher yields in an intensive production system supported by the supplementary irrigation systems in the region. - The high potential of peatlands (locally known as machongos) in this region is of paramount importance since they do not require energy (diesel, solar panels, and electricity) to support the current production system in the region.
+The water is pumped by diesel or electric pumps.

+A lack of farmers (mainly in the private and farmer associations) is the most constraining and

+- challenging issue to be improved for higher yields in an intensive production system supported by the supplementary irrigation systems in the region. - The high potential of peatlands (locally known as machongos) in this region is of paramount importance since they do not require energy (diesel, solar panels, and electricity) to support the current production system in the region.
 Still, investment needs to be improved on the drainage network already present in the region.

-Irrigation and Drainage Infrastructure in Central Mozambigue 5.3
+5.3 Irrigation and Drainage Infrastructure in Central Mozambique